Many people who work with stained

 Figuring

-out the proper order in which elements of the design should be leaded
+out the proper order for which glass piece should be leaded

-into place is crucial to avoiding leading oneself into the proverbial
+into place next is crucial to avoiding leading oneself into the proverbial

 corner. |